digital-raven/daybook/docs/man/daybook-report.1.rst

 - t.tags: Set of tags for the transaction.
 - t.notes: Notes for the transaction stored as a str.

-These ease common filters
+These fields serve to ease common filters.

 - t.accounts: Names of both accounts as a string.
-- t.quantity: Higher absolute value of units of currency exchanged in amount.
+- t.quantity: Higher absolute value of currency exchanged in t.amount

 Amount
 ~~~~~~